magiclabs/example-nextjs/README.md

 ### Completing the Login Redirect

-In the `/callback` page, we need to check if the query parameters include a `provider`, and if so, we finish the social login, otherwise, we know it’s a user completing the email login.
+In the `/callback` page, check if the query parameters include a `provider`, and if so, finish the social login, otherwise, it’s a user completing the email login.

 ```js
 useEffect(() => {